Building A Text-Based Chemical Structure Rendering Tool With And For Claude

 Introduction

-In this post we explore (a) adding text-based chemical structure rendering to Claude and (b) using Claude Code as a development tool for a simple cheminformatics project.
-The result is chemscii, a Python package that renders molecular structures as ASCII art.
+In this post I explore (a) building a text-based chemical structure rendering tool for Claude and (b) using Claude Code as a development tool for a simple cheminformatics project.
+The result is chemscii, a Python package that renders molecular structures as ASCII/Unicode art.

 - Multiple input formats: SMILES strings, IUPAC names, ChEMBL IDs